Relationships between two linearizations of the box-ball system : Kerov-Kirillov-Reshetikhin bijection and slot configuration: Main results

 and thus we obtain

 Observe that there is at most one ball getting in and out at each site.
 Hence, if a ball gets in or out at site $x$, i.e., $W_{\infty}(x - 1) \neq W_{\infty}(x)$, then the seat number of $x$, that is the $(k,\sigma)$ satisfying $\eta^{\sigma}_k(x)=1$, is uniquely determined.
-On the other hand, if site $x$ is empty and any seat is vacant at $x-1$, i.e., $W_{\infty}(x - 1) = W_{\infty}(x) = 0$, then we call such $x$ a {\it record}, following \cite{FNRW}.
-For later use, we define $r(x) \in \{0,1 \}$ as the function such that $r(x) = 1$ if and only if $x$ is a record.
+On the other hand, if site $x$ is empty and any seat is vacant at $x-1$, i.e., $W_{\infty}(x - 1) = W_{\infty}(x) = 0$, then we call such $x$ a {\it record}, following \cite{FNRW}. {We note that the operator $T : \Omega \to \Omega$ can be regarded as a flip operator of $0$s and $1$s except for records, i.e., }For later use, we define $r(x) \in \{0,1 \}$ as the function such that $r(x) = 1$ if and only if $x$ is a record.
 From the above observations, we see that any site of given ball configuration can be distinguished either as a $(k,\sigma)$-seat for some $k, \sigma$ or a record.
-In formulas, we have
+In {formulas}, we have

 for any $x$.
 Hence, it is obvious that $r(x)$ is given by

 Figure \ref{fig:seatnumber_conf} shows the values of $ \mathcal{W}_{k}(\cdot)$ and the seat number configuration for the ball configuration $\eta = 11001110110001100\dots$.
 Note that the same specific ball configuration will be repeatedly used throughout this paper to facilitate comparison of multiple methods.